Validating Innovative Startups

 You launched a startup.
-Our MICRO grant provides small amounts of funding to entrepreneurs who are testing a big, new business idea.
+Our MICRO grant provides a small amount of funding to entrepreneurs who are testing assumptions about their business.

-Through small, project-based grants, NC IDEA MICRO awards $10K in funding to young companies looking to validate and advance their idea.
+Through small, project-based grants, NC IDEA MICRO awards $10K in funding to startups actively moving their companies forward by validating assumptions and developing a business model.
 We have found that funding, paired with mentorship and guidance, early in a company’s lifecycle, can make a significant impact on future success.

 The NC IDEA MICRO evaluation process is rigorous and extremely competitive.